csci104/site/labs/lab8/index.md

 Example: two fair D20-s (a D20 is a die with 20 faces, i.e a icosahedron) are rolled, what is the probability that their sum is 15?

-*How did you chose the sample space when you are solving this problem?*
+*How did you choose the sample space when you were solving this problem?*

 ### b) The complement rule

 Sometimes life is hard - and calculating the probablity of an event $E$ directly is even harder.
-However, you may find out that calculating the probablity that the event does not happen is much easier
+However, you may find out that calculating the probablity that the event does not happen is much easier.

 The event that $E$ does not happen is called $E$'s complement, and is denoted by $\bar{E}$.
 The probablity of $\bar{E}$ is simply:

 $$P(\bar{E})=1-P(E)$$

 Example: What is the proability that you get at least one 20 after you've rolled a D20 for 20 times?

+Solution: It is easier to calculate the probality that you get no twenty at all.
+This is simply $(19/20)^{20}$.
+So the final answer would just be $1-(19/20)^{20}$

 ### d) Conditional probability